pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/guide/what-is-pboml.md

 Due to constraints related to the absence of a team dedicated to the Web infrastructure, most of the operations related to the production process must be done on the client side, without using a server.

 Thus, the PBOML related tools (the parser, rendering engine and the content editor) are designed to be executed exclusively in a Web browser.
-PDF generation is possible manually or through the use of a script running on an on-demand cloud solution (e.g. AWS Lambda).
+PDF generation is possible locally or through the use of a script running on an on-demand cloud solution (e.g. AWS Lambda).

 Finally, because PBOML files are essentially plain text files, they can be stored and processed seamlessly by information management software packages used in government institutions (e.g. GCdocs).